 What if I have a listing that can’t be shown for over seven days?

 New “Coming Soon” listing procedures will be will be released and noticed to members in about 4 to 6 weeks.
 Before the new procedures and policies are in place, if you execute a listing contract and the seller requests a delay in showings for more than 7 days, you can follow the current procedure of filing a NON-MLS Exempt Form for the period that the property is not being shown.
 Your listing contract must reflect the entire term of the listing, with a notice in Additional Provisions that the property will not be shown until a specific date.
 The Non-MLS Exempt form will reflect just the time that the property will remain unavailable.
 At the end of the Non-MLS period, the listing will expire and the listing can be input into Matrix and available for showing.

 Where can I find the Deferred Showing Form?

-The Deferred Showing form will be available soon on the three major on-line forms system providers – Instanet, dotloop and ZipLogix.
+The Deferred Showing form is now available on dotloop and will be available soon on Instanet and ZipLogix.
 Until then, this form can be found on RIRealtors.org by selecting “MLS” from the top menu, then choosing “MLS Listing Input Forms” or by visiting this link.